 The Good Life’s Margo Leadbetter was intended simply as Jerry’s wife: she is an unseen presence in episode one.
 The quality of Keith’s early performances led to the development of a substantial part for her character.
 Gray writes that ‘one might describe her [Margo’s] type as authoritative’ (Gray 1994, 98).
-Gray observes that ‘authoritative’ can be used synonymously for bossy, citing examples of the sort mobilised earlier by Porter.
-That is, female sitcom stereotypes in which ‘bossy’ can only be embodied either by a ‘working class dragon in apron and curlers’ or a ‘social climbing dragon dressed to the nines’ (Gray 1994, 98).
+Gray observes that ‘authoritative’ can be used synonymously for bossy, citing examples of the sort mobilised earlier by Porter: That is, female sitcom stereotypes in which ‘bossy’ can only be embodied either by a ‘working class dragon in apron and curlers’ or a ‘social climbing dragon dressed to the nines’ (Gray 1994, 98).
 In Margo however, Gray sees someone ‘young and attractive rather than a harridan’ (Gray 1994, 99).
 Indeed, ‘her youth gave Margo a dimension of vulnerability: using every opportunity the text permits, Keith makes us aware just how Margo has constructed her lady-of-the-manor persona and how fragile that construct is’ (Gray 1994, 98).
 Here she identifies Margo’s complexity; a contradictory mix of high-handed social confidence and deeper underlying personal insecurities which make her such an entertaining and frequently, despite it all, very engaging and extremely funny character.
 The episode ‘The Wind-Break War’ provides a succinct encapsulation of many of Margo’s best and worst traits.
-Self-congratulatory triumph at her achievements gives way to strident officiousness, simultaneously the episode demonstrates how easily this polished exterior can be rubbed away, revealing a more human side.
+Self-congratulatory triumph at her achievements gives way to strident officiousness, and simultaneously the episode demonstrates how easily this polished exterior can be rubbed away, revealing a more human side.
 Margo, recently elected president of Surbiton Music Society, has decided to create an arbour in her back garden where she can entertain her music society friends.
 She enthuses gleefully to Tom and Barbara that, ‘the members of my society will come along and be able to listen to music in an atmosphere of sylvian, almost Elysian charm’.
 Tom and Barbara mock Margo’s creation with mounting hilarity.
 Towards the episode’s end, the couples have dinner together.
 Margo, drunk, tearful and alone with Tom in the living room confesses that, ‘sometimes I get very tired of always being the butt of the joke.’
 She concludes, ‘I am not a complete woman - I haven’t got a sense of humour’.

 Keith’s characterisation of Margo is finely textured and has much to say about gradations of class and identity in the middle England of the mid 1970s.
 Margo encapsulates many of the materialistic aspirations and values of the period, the very values which prompted the self-sufficiency dreams of couples like the Goods.
-Margo can also be usefully compared with another character who also embraces this mid 1970s middle-class idyll.
+Margo can also be usefully compared with another character who also embraces this mid-1970s middle-class idyll.
 In Mike Leigh’s Abigail’s Party, best known in its 1977 televised Play for Today format, Beverley (Alison Steadman) is another aspirant, affluent, housewife in thrall to the consumer dreams of the 1970s.
 Beverley’s presentation of self and surroundings is however of a much showier, shinier, nouveau riche ilk than Margo’s more solid and secure strand of 1970s middle class existence, founded on Jerry’s executive managerial position and Margo’s far greater understanding of the implicit codes and nuances of appropriate behaviour.